mjourard/mjourard.github.io/blogs/standup-stories/_posts/2021-12-09-terraforming-our-infrastructure-p2.md

 A quick win and another story of getting bit in the butt for not doing things right the first time.

-I'll also note that they have ran into no issues with Terraform since we've converted to `.tfvars`, so kudoes to Hashicorp for making a solid piece of software.
+I'll also note that they have ran into no issues with Terraform since we've converted to `.tfvars`, so kudos to Hashicorp for making a solid piece of software.

 ## Storing State Files in us-east-1